Raniz85/ffbe-grinder/README.md

 # ffbe-grinder
-Java application to grind stages in Final Fantasy Brave Exvius
+Java application to grind stages in Final Fantasy Brave Exvius.

+Currently only Earth Shrine with lapis refresh is implemented.

 # Dependencies
 Requires ffmpeg and adb to be installed.